-Which Android smartwatch is the best?
-There’s now an absolute barrage of connected timepieces on the market that aren’t made by that fruit company and they are products you’ll actually want to wear.
+When looking for the best Android smartwatch, there's a number of things to consider.
+The good news is: there’s now an absolute barrage of connected timepieces on the market that aren’t made by that fruit company and they are products you’ll actually want to wear.

 Below you can read what we liked and disliked with all the smartwatches we tested but, for clarity, the best smartwatch for value we tested was the Ticwatch E2.
 The best smartwatch overall was the Fossil Explorist HR.

-We tested 10 of the best after checking out every major Wear OS smartwatch you can but.
+We tested 10 of the best after checking out every major Wear OS smartwatch you can buy.
 These made the cut.